-- ✓ For work health and safety and role modelling, when the UV is 3 and above, staff are required to practice SunSmart behaviours including wearing sun protective hats, clothing, and sunglasses when outside, applying SPF 50+ broad-spectrum, water-resistant sunscreen and seeking shade whenever possible. - ✓ Families and visitors are encouraged to use a combination of sun protection measures when participating in or attending outdoor school activities.
+- ✓ For work health and safety and role modelling, when the UV is 3 and above, staff are required to practice SunSmart behaviours including wearing sun protective hats, clothing, and sunglasses when outside, applying SPF 50+ broad-spectrum, water-resistant sunscreen sunscreen and seeking whenever possible. - ✓ Families and visitors are encouraged to use a combination of sun protection measures when participating in or attending outdoor activities with the centre.